gezm0/internship_diploma/aws-infrastructure/README.md

 $env:TF_VAR_db_password="demo_password"<br>
 <br>
 You can export those data as environment variables or you can type them manually while applying Terraform manifest.

+# Need to fix:
+- Security groups to prevent possible undesirable access.